apache/systemds/src/main/python/docs/source/simple_examples.rst

   with SystemDSContext() as sds:
       # element-wise matrix multiplication, note that nothing is executed yet!
       m_res = sds.matrix(m1) * sds.matrix(m2)
       # lets do the actual computation in SystemDS!
-We get an numpy array as a result
+The result is an numpy array
       m_res_np = m_res.compute()
       print(m_res_np)